IDEA0923/passes/README.md

   sudo cp passes /usr/bin/
   <br>

-affter that move yo can use script , inputting in terminal : pusses
+affter that move yo can use script , inputting in terminal : passes